-The survey results refer to people resident in private households and in NHS accommodation in the UK.
-For most people residence at an address is unambiguous.
-People with more than one address are counted as resident at the sample address if they regard that as their main residence.
+For most people, the meaning of residence at an address is unambiguous, and people with more than one address are counted as resident at the sampled address if they regard that as their main residence.
 The following are also counted as being resident at an address:

-- (i) people who normally live there, but are on holiday, away on business, or in hospital, unless they have been living away from the address for six months or more: - (ii) children aged 16 and under, even if they are at boarding or other schools; - (iii) students aged 16 and over are counted as resident at their normal term-time address even if it is vacation time and they may be away from it.42
+- 1. people who normally live there, but are on holiday, away on business, or in hospital, unless they have been living away from the address for six months or more; - 2. children aged 16 and under, even if they are at boarding or other schools;

+3. students aged 16 and over are counted as resident at their normal term-time address even if it is vacation time and they may be away from it.3